eigenfoo/random/README.md

 Some Jupyter notebooks from learning, researching and exploring concepts in machine learning, data science, quantitative finance... in short, the results of my wanderings through different topics.
-This repo is full of rough and uncut ideas (and yes, probably some garbage), but if you're lucky you might find something that interests you.
+This repository is full of rough and uncut ideas (and yes, probably some garbage), but if you're lucky you might find something that interests you.